MicrosoftDocs/windowsserverdocs/EssentialsDocs/manage/Manage-Online-Backup-in-Windows-Server-Essentials.md

 4. Select the folder that you want to exclude from the online backup policy, and then in the task pane, click **Remove the folder from online backup**.

 ###  <a name="BKMK_11"></a> Disable or re-enable online server backup
- For instructions about how to use [!INCLUDE[sbs8_mob_2](../windows-server-essentials-manage/includes/sbs8_mob_2_md.md)] to back up or restore server data, see [Register this server for backup](../windows-server-essentials-manage/Manage-Online-Backup-in-Windows-Server-Essentials.md#BKMK_5).
+ For instructions about how to use --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Azure Backup to back up or restore server data, see [Register this server for backup](../windows-server-essentials-manage/Manage-Online-Backup-in-Windows-Server-Essentials.md#BKMK_5).

- For instructions about how to stop using [!INCLUDE[sbs8_mob_2](../windows-server-essentials-manage/includes/sbs8_mob_2_md.md)] to back up or restore server data, see [Unregister server](../windows-server-essentials-manage/Manage-Online-Backup-in-Windows-Server-Essentials.md#BKMK_6).
+ For instructions about how to stop using --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Azure Backup to back up or restore server data, see [Unregister server](../windows-server-essentials-manage/Manage-Online-Backup-in-Windows-Server-Essentials.md#BKMK_6).

 ###  <a name="BKMK_12"></a> Stop an online server backup in progress